eurodatacube/base-images/README.md

 # base-images

-docker base images used on https://eurodatacube.com
+docker base-images used on https://eurodatacube.com